Holds previous experience working at a “Big Four”, Ernst & Young

 For more information on all things student credit cards, continue reading content from our credit card experts:

 If your application for a student card is unsuccessful, don’t immediately apply for another.
 When an application gets denied, the provider must notify you to explain why.
-If their notification doesn’t point you in the right direction, you should review your credit report for any errors or major demerits.
-Students should then look into taking the steps to improve their credit, or look to other cards for bad credit, like secured options.
+If their notification doesn’t point you in the right direction, you should review your credit report for errors or major demerits.
+Students should then look into taking the steps to improve their credit or look to other cards for bad credit, like secured options.

 About the Author